esmael-Abdlkadr/Yetenbi-Hotel-Booking/README.md

 # Yetenbi Hotel Booking App

 A comprehensive Hotel Booking application built using the MERN stack with TypeScript.
-The project leverages modern UI libraries and state management tools to provide a seamless booking experience.
+The project leverages modern UI libraries and state management tools to provide a seamless booking experiences.

 ## Table of Contents